-This is the most significant reform of the U.S. tax code since 1986, affecting virtually all individuals and businesses.
-The TCJA, effective for 2018 through 2025, will impact your 2018 tax return to be filed in 2019.
+This is the most significant reform of the U.S. tax code — the largest overhaul made since the 1986 Tax Reform Act — affecting the taxation of both individuals and businesses.
+The TCJA, effective for 2018 through 2025, will impact your 2018 tax return to be filed in 2019 and the years that follow.
 The major changes to tax code are described below in a concise manner.

 - The end of Obamacare’s individual mandate to buy health insurance

-For 2017 tax year (hereinafter “Currently”), the individual mandate established by the Affordable Care Act (ACA), known as Obamacare, requires by law that people either buy health insurance or pay a penalty.
+For the 2017 tax year (hereinafter “Currently”), the individual mandate established by the Affordable Care Act (ACA), known as Obamacare, requires by law that people either buy health insurance or pay a penalty.

 New law: Starting with the 2019 tax year, the legal mandate to buy health insurance is repealed.

-Observation: You are not required to buy health insurance beginning tax year 2019.
+Observation: You are not required to buy health insurance beginning the tax year 2019.
 For the 2018 tax year, the “healthcare mandate” penalty still applies.
+You will not have to pay a penalty on the tax return you file from 2020 on.

 - Lowers Income tax rates for almost all taxpayers

 Currently, seven brackets in individual tax code are: 10%, 15%, 25%, 28%, 33%, 35%, and 39.6%.

 New Law: retains seven income tax brackets but at lowered tax rates and thresholds.
 The highest income tax bracket has dropped to 37 percent from 39.6 percent.

 Tax Bracket Taxable Income Singles / couples